Engineering & Physics

 An introduction to astrophysics using computational models to explore the astrophysical processes responsible for the properties and structure of stars, stellar remnants, and black holes.
 We will also explore the formation of stars, dynamics of clusters, and large scale structure of the Universe.
 This course will include an off-campus visit to a national center of astrophysical research.
 No previous computing experience is necessary.

-PHYS-195: Visualizing Physics With Computers
+PHYS-195: Visualizing Physics with Computers

 A hands-on introduction to scientific computing with professional software packages.
 Emphasizes the graphical capabilities of software, such as Mathematica, applied to problems in physics.